 - $250 annual fee.

-This is by no means the end of the story with the American Express Gold Card, and it also has a host of benefits with Uber and Uber Eats, and more.
+This is by no means the end of the story with the American Express Gold Card, and it also has a host of benefits with Uber.
 When it comes to dining, the card is virtually industry-leading and should be your go-to card when eating in or out!

 The Chase Sapphire Preferred came on the scene several years ago with a huge splash.
 The card set the benchmark for mid-tier cards for years to come.
 Currently, it offers benefits on multiple levels with great earning rates, great ancillary benefits for a very reasonable $95 annual fee.
 Features of the card include: